JPMorgan Chase & Co. (NYSE:JPM) Reaches New 12-Month High Following Dividend Announcement

 JPMorgan Chase & Co.
-(NYSE:JPM) shares reached a new 52-week high on Tuesday following a dividend announcement from the company.
-The stock traded as high as $159.85 and last traded at $159.28, with a volume of 683808 shares trading hands.
+(NYSE:JPM)’s share price reached a new 52-week high during mid-day trading on Tuesday after the company announced a dividend.
+The company traded as high as $159.85 and last traded at $159.28, with a volume of 683808 shares.
 The stock had previously closed at $159.10.

 The newly announced dividend which will be paid on Wednesday, January 31st.
-Investors of record on Friday, January 5th will be given a $1.05 dividend.
+Investors of record on Thursday, January 4th will be paid a $1.05 dividend.
 The ex-dividend date of this dividend is Thursday, January 4th.
-This represents a $4.20 annualized dividend and a yield of 2.61%.
-JPMorgan Chase & Co.’s dividend payout ratio (DPR) is 25.07%.
+This represents a $4.20 dividend on an annualized basis and a yield of 2.61%.
+JPMorgan Chase & Co.’s dividend payout ratio is currently 25.07%.

 JPMorgan Chase & Co.
-(NYSE:JPM – Get Free Report) last posted its quarterly earnings results on Friday, October 13th.
-The financial services provider reported $4.33 earnings per share for the quarter, topping analysts’ consensus estimates of $3.95 by $0.38.
-JPMorgan Chase & Co. had a net margin of 22.79% and a return on equity of 17.97%.
-The business had revenue of $40.69 billion for the quarter, compared to analysts’ expectations of $39.63 billion.
-During the same period in the prior year, the company posted $3.12 EPS.
-The business’s revenue for the quarter was up 24.4% on a year-over-year basis.
-On average, analysts forecast that JPMorgan Chase & Co. will post 16.62 EPS for the current year.
+(NYSE:JPM – Get Free Report) last posted its earnings results on Friday, October 13th.
+The financial services provider reported $4.33 earnings per share for the quarter, topping the consensus estimate of $3.95 by $0.38.
+JPMorgan Chase & Co. had a return on equity of 17.97% and a net margin of 22.79%.
+The firm had revenue of $40.69 billion during the quarter, compared to analyst estimates of $39.63 billion.
+During the same period in the previous year, the company earned $3.12 EPS.
+The company’s revenue for the quarter was up 24.4% on a year-over-year basis.
+On average, research analysts expect that JPMorgan Chase & Co. will post 16.62 EPS for the current year.

 JPMorgan Chase & Co operates as a financial services company worldwide.
 It operates through four segments: Consumer & Community Banking (CCB), Corporate & Investment Bank (CIB), Commercial Banking (CB), and Asset & Wealth Management (AWM).
 The CCB segment offers deposit, investment and lending products, cash management, and payments and services to consumers and small businesses; mortgage origination and servicing activities; residential mortgages and home equity loans; and credit cards, auto loans, leases, and travel services.